On the Capacity of the 2-User Interference Channel with Transmitter Cooperation and Secrecy Constraints: SLDIC: Achievable Schemes

 \subsection{Moderate interference regime $(\frac{2}{3} < \alpha < 1)$}

 In this regime, the proposed scheme uses interference cancelation along with the transmission of random bits.
 Without transmitter cooperation, it is possible to transmit at least $m-n$ bits securely, as in the weak interference regime.
 Depending on the value of $C$ and $\alpha$, with the help of transmission of random bits, it is possible to send additional data bits on the higher levels $[m-n+1:m]$ by carefully placing data bits along with zero bits and random bits.
-The proposed scheme achieves the following symmetric secrecy rate: